 If you already have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to Covered California.
 But you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
-The premiums would need to be more than 9.83 percent of your household income for individual coverage or more than 8.27 percent for family coverage in order for you to qualify for the tax credits.
+The premiums would need to be more than 9.12 percent of your household income for individual coverage to qualify for the tax credits.

 If you already have a marketplace plan and want to adjust your coverage, you’ll need to wait until the renewal period opens this fall.
 If you don’t take action during the renewal period, you’ll automatically be reenrolled in your existing plan.